 Greetings from your President Paul Boyd, DMD

 For college football fans and parents needing some quiet time, help is around the corner.
-School starts this month and that means we need volunteers to screen children for Smile KY!
+School started last month and that means we need volunteers to screen children for Smile KY!
 This year volunteer dentists & hygienists will screen children in eight Bullitt county elementary schools from October 10 through October 19.
 We would like to have 2 screeners per school, 2 dentists or 1 dentist & 1 hygienist.
 Please contact Susan at 502 244 2005 or firstname.lastname@example.org if you are willing to help.

 I heard some interesting news at a recent Smile KY! meeting at the Louisville Water Co.
 Delta Dental has funded a $250,000 grant to hire a hygienist to act as a liaison between Norton Healthcare providers and the dental community.
 Part of the grant involves oral health education to medical providers.
 When medical providers see dental problems upon exam, the hygienist liaison will help patients find a dental home.
 Also involved in this grant will be oral health education at Norton Healthcare locations.
 As we learn more about the significant oral & systemic connection, this medical/dental communication is imperative.